apify/crawlee-python/README.md

 pip install 'crawlee[beautifulsoup]'
 ```

-If you plan to use `PlaywrightCrawler`, install `crawlee` with `playwright` extra:
+If you plan to use `PlaywrightCrawler`, install `crawlee` with the `playwright` extra:

 ```bash
 pip install 'crawlee[playwright]'
 ```

-and then install Playwright dependencies:
+Then, install the Playwright dependencies:

 ```bash
 playwright install
 ```

-You can install more extras at once using a comma as a separator:
+You can install multiple extras at once by using a comma as a separator:

 ```bash
 pip install 'crawlee[beautifulsoup,playwright]'